spiceai/docs/spiceaidocs/docs/clients/superset/index.md

 ## Start Apache Superset with Flight SQL & DataFusion SQL Dialect support

 Superset requires a Python [DB API 2](https://peps.python.org/pep-0249/) database driver and a [SQLAlchemy](https://www.sqlalchemy.org/) dialect to be installed for each connected datastore.
-Spice.ai implements a Flight SQL server that understands the DataFusion SQL Dialect.
+Spice implements a Flight SQL server that understands the DataFusion SQL Dialect.
 The [`flightsql-dbapi`](https://pypi.org/project/flightsql-dbapi/) library for Python provides the required DB API 2 driver and SQLAlchemy dialect.

 Select the appropriate tab based on whether you are experimenting with this feature or integrating it into an existing Superset instance.

 <Tabs>
   <TabItem value="experimenting" label="Experimenting" default>
-    The easiest way to connect Apache Superset and Spice.ai is to follow the [`Sales BI` sample](https://github.com/spiceai/samples/tree/trunk/sales-bi).
-This sample builds a local Docker image based on Apache Superset that is pre-configured with the `flightsql-dbapi` library needed to connect to Spice.ai.
+    The easiest way to connect Apache Superset and Spice is to follow the [`Sales BI` sample](https://github.com/spiceai/samples/tree/trunk/sales-bi).
+This sample builds a local Docker image based on Apache Superset that is pre-configured with the `flightsql-dbapi` library needed to connect to Spice.

-    Clone the Spice.ai samples repository and navigate to the `sales-bi` directory:
+    Clone the Spice samples repository and navigate to the `sales-bi` directory:

     ```bash
     git clone https://github.com/spiceai/samples.git
     cd samples/sales-bi
     ```

-    Start Apache Superset along with the Spice.ai runtime in Docker Compose:
+    Start Apache Superset along with the Spice runtime in Docker Compose:

     ```bash
     make start